 Principle 3 – reducing and removing barriers

-ESO has adapted the standard contracting process so that interconnectors and combined services can participate alongside conventional generation.
+ESO has adapted the standard contracting process and revised the technical requirements so that interconnectors and combined services can participate alongside conventional generation which the ESO observed in the competitive procurement events in 2019.
 We will continue to adapt our processes as and when we are confident that an appropriate technology readiness level for restoration contribution has been met, and that the risk to end consumers in sufficiently reduced.

-ESO has introduced updated standard Black Start terms that enable all technology types to offer Black Start services and these will be used for the future procurement.
+ESO has introduced updated standard Black Start terms that enable all technology types to offer Black Start services and these have been used as part of the tender for the SW & Midlands and Northern and will be used for the future procurement of new services.

 Although ESO remains technology neutral in our approach to the technical requirements, we will draw on the outcomes of the Distributed Re-start project as and when they are available to support diversification of technology types.